fabarea/media/Readme.rst

 Image Optimizer API
 ===================

-When a image get uploaded, there is a post-processing step where the image get the chance to be "optimized".
+When a image is uploaded, there is a post-processing step where the image can be optimized to suit in the storage.
-By default there are two out-of-the-box optimizations: **resize** and **rotate**.
-The ``resize`` processing enables to reduce the size of an image if a User uploads a too big image.
-The maximum size can be configured in the Extension Manager.
+By default there are two pre-configured "optimizations": **resize** and **rotate**.
+The **resize** processing will reduce the size of an image in case this one exceeds a certain dimension.
+The maximum dimension allowed is to be configured per storage.
-The ``rotate`` optimizer read the `exif`_ metadata and automatically rotates the image.
+The **rotate** optimizer read the `exif`_ metadata and automatically rotates the image.
 For the auto-rotation features, credits go to
 Xavier Perseguers where great inspiration was found in one of his `extension`_.

 If needed, it is possible to add additional custom optimizers.
 Notice that the class must implement an interface ``\TYPO3\CMS\Media\FileUpload\ImageOptimizerInterface`` and can be added with following code::